lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-4.md

 - Activities the organization undertakes
 - How activities are organized
-- How value is ensure for all stakeholders efficiently and effectively
+- How value is ensured for all stakeholders efficiently and effectively

 Value streams for service management: